ARheault/WebScraping/README.md

 For links to scrape, first run with link0.txt and observe the new data directory.

-After this emulate the information in the example link text file.
+To add new links, emulate the information in the example link text file.